 We have our own sales representatives whose distribution process varies by segment.
 We depend in large part on our sales representatives to develop and maintain client relationships.
 Our inability to attract and retain effective sales representatives could materially adversely affect our results of operations and financial condition.
-The minimum loss ratios imposed by the Affordable Care Act compelled health insurers, including Assurant Health, to decrease broker commission levels beginning in 2011.
-Although the Company believes that its revised commission schedules are competitive with those of other health insurers, modifications to these commission arrangements could pressure Assurant Health's distribution relationships and ability to attract new brokers and agents, a circumstance that could materially adversely affect Assurant Health's results of operations.
-In addition, many of the agents and brokers who distribute Assurant Employee Benefits products depend largely on sales of health insurance.
-To the extent that some of them decide to pursue other occupations, the resulting loss of distribution could have a material adverse impact on the sales of Assurant Employee Benefits' products.
+Recent reductions in Assurant Health's commission arrangements could jeopardize its relationships with brokers and agents, and make it difficult to attract new ones, a circumstance that could materially adversely affect Assurant Health's results of operations.